Scott3142/python-programming/codelabs/part-4.md

 : **Exercise - Room** <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/den01-python-programming/exercise-4-4-room.git)

 Positive
-: **Default Constructor** <br><br> If the programmer does not define a constructor for a class, Python automatically creates a default one for it. <br><br> A default constructor is a constructor that doesn't do anything apart from creating the object. <br><br> The object's variables remain uninitialized (generally, the value of any object references will be `None`, meaning that they do not point to anything)
+: **Default Constructor** <br><br> If the programmer does not define a constructor for a class, Python automatically creates a default one for it. <br><br> A default constructor is a constructor that doesn't do anything apart from creating the object. <br><br> The object's variables remain uninitialized (generally, the value of any object references will be `None`, meaning that they do not point to anything).

 ### Defining Methods For an Object